Shredd/Tom/README.md

 # Tom
-Tom is a Test Voice Recognitiom program i created to learn more about speech recognition in python 3
+Tom is a Test Voice Recognition program i created to learn more about speech recognition in python 3

 NOTE:
 As i learn more, this code will be updated in the future.